ankitvashist1/Stanford-ML-course-Andrew-Ng-/README.md

 # Stanford-ML-course-Andrew-Ng-
-Repository containing all the assignments of Andrew's Machine Learning course
+## Repository contain all the assignments of Andrew's Machine Learning course